 around her in the grass.

-Her cousin, Roselyn, watched quietly from her own seat with her hands folded on the lap of her green gown, her reddish-blond hair tumbling over her shoulders.
-Concern for her royal cousin
+Roselyn, her cousin, watched quietly from her seat with her hands folded on the lap of her green gown, her reddish-blond hair tumbling over her shoulders.
+Concern for her royal cousin filled

 had found herself so upset by his treatment of her cousin she had confronted Evaughnlynn about cancelling the marriage, but Evaughnlynn had insisted on going through with the handfasting ceremony,